-A bilge pump and float switch are located in the bottom of the bilge (Fig. 4.2.1).
-The bilge pump can be manually activated from the switch located on the Starboard Switch Panel at the helm.
+A bilge pump and float switch are located in the bottom of the bilge (see Fig. 4.10.1 - 4.12.1).
+The bilge pump can be manually activated from the switch located on the starboard switch panel at the helm.

 Before starting the engine, push up on the bilge pump switch so that the switch light comes ON.
-Make sure the pump is working by opening the engine compartment, listening to hear the pump running and checking to see that liquid is being pumped out from the hull discharge (See Fig. 2.9.1).
+Make sure the pump is working by opening the engine compartment, listening to hear the pump running and checking to see that liquid is being pumped out from the bilge pump through hull discharge (See Fig. 2.11.1 or 2.12.1).
 If the bilge has more liquid than normal, see Maintenance Section for locating and correcting the problem.